aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-get-encrypted-data-key-description.md

 - The operation MUST NEVER DECRYPT the Data Keys.
 - The operation MUST NOT access the network in any way.
-- If the input is a encrypted DynamoDB item, it MUST attempt to extract "aws_dbe_head" attribute from the DynamoDB item to get binary header.
+- If the input is an encrypted DynamoDB item, it MUST attempt to extract "aws_dbe_head" attribute from the DynamoDB item to get the binary header.
 - This operation MUST deserialize the header bytes according to the header format.
 - This operation MUST extract the Format Flavor from the deserialize header.
 Format Flavor is used to identify the algorithm suite.
 - This operation MUST extract the dataKeys from the deserialize header.